bsdpot/potluck/postgres-single/README.md

 The is a sample `customscript.sh` file `customscript.sh.sample`.
 You can modify this to add users or perform additional steps, then copy it in before starting the image.

 This file is automatically run if found in the jail's `/root/customscript.sh`.

+## upgrading postgresql

+This jail stores postgresql-15 data in `/mnt/postgres/data`.
+Upgrades with a newer version of postgresql won't work with old versions.

+Create a new postgresql jail with the newer version, and make a database dump from the old server, then import to new server with newer version of postgresql.

+This is the least problematic approach, as `pg_upgrade` requires both old and new versions of postgresql to be installed to work.

+TBA: automatic upgrade from backups when the upgrade parameter is passed in with path to file.